Vedikagupta02/education/README.md

 # AI-Powered Education & Career Guidance Platform

-This is a modern, full-featured education platform built with Next.js 14 and TypeScript, designed to empower students with personalized career guidance, class-specific learning modules, and interactive UI components.
-It integrates cutting-edge technologies like the OpenAI API, Framer Motion, and Swiper to deliver an engaging and intuitive experience.
+This is a modern, full-featured education platform built with Next.js and TypeScript, designed to empower students with personalized career guidance, class-specific learning modules, and interactive UI components.
+It integrates cutting-edge technologies for delivering an engaging and intuitive experience.

 ## Features

 ### AI-Powered Career Guidance
-- **Personalized career advice** based on user interests, goals, and skills
+- Personalized career advice based on user interests, goals, and skills
-- Powered by OpenAI's GPT for real-time, intelligent recommendations
+- Real-time career recommendations using local HuggingFace models
 - Streamlined form and result view tailored for Class 10 students choosing their academic stream (Science, Commerce, Arts)
+- Concise and focused career suggestions (3-4 lines per recommendation)

 ### Class Management System
 - Learning modules and assignments for Classes 3 to 10